teamnovu/utils/vue/useDispatchStoreAction/README.md

 This is the vee-validate ValidationObserver ref to be used to set validation errors.
 Set falsy if you don't want it to set error messages for you.

+##### validate

+Default: `true`

+This will decide whether the ValidationObserver provided above should be validated before dispatching the store action.

 #### dispatchStoreAction Method Options

 The following options can be passed to the dispatch method as follows.